 My personal “Why” statement in life is to be worth everything that has been given to me, and to have as much of a positive influence on the world as possible.
 But what is a “Why” statement?
 How can you find your own “Why” in life?

-This article shows you how you can find your personal "Why".
-I've included actionable tips and different examples of others.
-I'll also show you how I defined my own "Why" statement 5 years ago.
-But what is your own "Why"?
-After finishing this article, you will know exactly how to find out.
+This article shows you how you can find your personal “Why”.
+I’ve included actionable tips and different examples of others.
+After finishing this article, you will know exactly how to find your “Why”.